 Students will submit documents by scanning and uploading them to their personal computer, then attaching those files as .pdfs to an email.
-They will submit their work to the Biology Schoology assignment page (access granted after enrollment is secured).
+They will submit their work on the Biology course page on Schoology (access granted after enrollment is secured).